 She's remained in the industry, however.

 Aside from acting, Murphy has stayed in the entertainment business by appearing on reality and game shows.
-She's been on Hulk Hogan's Celebrity Championship Wrestling, RuPaul's Drag U, and early this year, appeared on the revival of To Tell the Truth.
+She's been on Hulk Hogan's Celebrity Championship Wrestling, RuPaul's Drag U, and in 2021 appeared on the revival of To Tell the Truth.
 She has worked in other aspects of the industry, too.
 In 2015, ABC News reported that Murphy had worked as a makeup artist, in production, and as a stunt double for actors Melissa Leo and Virginia Madsen.

-On top of that, Murphy co-owns the company Slim Chillers, which makes alcoholic popsicles and, according to ABC News, sold knitwear that she made from alpaca wool.
+On top of that, the former child star co-owns the company Slim Chillers, which makes alcoholic popsicles and, according to ABC News, has sold knitwear that she makes from alpaca wool.

 For more celebrity news delivered right to your inbox, sign up for our daily newsletter.